Lichenyueyue/SA24001067_DIP/Homework2_DIPwithPyTorch/Pix2Pix/README.md

 The provided code will train the model on the [Facades Dataset](https://cmp.felk.cvut.cz/~tylecr1/facade/).
 I use [Cityscapes Dataset](https://cmp.felk.cvut.cz/~tylecr1/cityscapes/) to train the model for better generalization on the validation set.
 You can change 'FILE' in [down_facades_dataset.sh](download_facades_dataset.sh) for more datasets.
+For the Facades Dataset, the model was trained for 1000 epochs.
+For the Cityscapes Dataset, the model was trained for 300 epochs.
+The loss of the model on the training set is 0.1012.
+The loss of the model on the test set is 0.1206.